struct — Create scalar structs or struct arrays from field/value inputs with MATLAB-compatible construction rules.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how struct works, line by line, in Rust.
+Read exactly how struct is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.